 Article published on 24 July 2017

-The success and popularity of Outdoor Gyms in the UK has slowly increased over the last 10 years.
-Initially they were considered to be home to warm climes where they better suited the outdoor way of life for users across parks and beaches.
+The success and popularity of Outdoor Gyms in the UK have slowly increased over the last 10 years.
+Initially, they were considered to be home to warmer climes where they better suited the outdoor way of life for users across parks and beaches.
 This has proved not to be the case and there is an ever-increasing programme of Outdoor Gym installations across the UK.

-The design of equipment has evolved during this time and now there are a wide range of systems on the market varying in specification and price.
+The design of equipment has evolved during this time and now there is a wide range of systems on the market varying in specification and price.

-The key principles for the design of the exercise stations is the safety and benefits to the user.
-This can be achieved through a controlled weight resistance system along with clear signage and accompanying technology providing guidance and structure to safe independent work outs.
+The key principles for the design of the exercise stations are safety and benefits to the user.
+This can be achieved through a controlled weight resistance system along with clear signage and accompanying technology providing guidance and structure to safe independent workouts.

-Proludic Urbanix were first to the UK market with an outdoor gym range using a unique operating system that utilizes a hydraulic piston.
-The piston offers controlled movement across both movement planes of extension and contraction of the muscle groups which means that users are guaranteed a safe and consistent work out.
-The benefits to this against a body weight resistant system means that users can train using the machines regardless of their own body weight and fitness level.
+Proludic Urbanix was first to the UK market with an outdoor gym range using a unique operating system that utilizes a hydraulic piston.
+The piston offers controlled movement across both movement planes of extension and contraction of the muscle groups which means that users are guaranteed a safe and consistent workout.
+The benefits to this against a bodyweight resistant system means that users can train using the machines regardless of their own body weight and fitness level.

 Imagine facing the challenge of working out when heavily overweight and your only option is to sit at a machine using your own weight as your resistance, the outcome would probably be injury and worse disillusionment in failure.

 The hydraulic piston integral to the Urbanix system enables users to start working out with a resistance setting range of 5kg, increasing to 60kg by the rotation of the operating dial.
 Tested to over 2 million reps it gives peace of mind when installing in open unsupervised spaces.
 The ergonomic considerations with the design of the seats and long handles ensure a safe and comfortable training experience.